 Once the ETA system is implemented in your country, you will need to complete an online application form before entering the UK, which will grant you permission to enter.

-It will be possible to submit an application using a special mobile application.
-For this, you will need the following documents:
+You can apply using a special mobile app or via the UK government website.
+To do this, you will need the following documents:

 - valid biometric passport;